Father Michael “Barts” Barletta

 Barletta retired voluntarily and in good standing in 2002.
 He likely still receives a pension and benefits from the Diocese of Erie, which has taken no steps to have him removed from the priesthood or punished canonically.

-Barletta is believed to be residing in Erie, Pennsylvania.
-He is 79 years old.
+Michael Barletta is believed to be residing in Erie, Pennsylvania.

 Horowitz Law is a law firm representing victims and survivors of sexual abuse by Catholic priests and other clergy in the Diocese of Erie.
 If you need a lawyer because you were sexually abused by a priest in Pennsylvania, contact our office today.
 Although many years have passed, those abused by Catholic clergy in the Diocese of Erie may have legal options, but filing deadlines will apply so please do not delay in reaching out to us.

 Contact us at (888) 283-9922 or email@example.com to discuss your options today.